RvanMulligen/Master-Thesis-Drilling-Mud-Sumps/README.md

 The files are: Temperature_and_Precipitation.txt for the temperature and precipition script, Elevation_and_Slope.txt for the elevation and slope script and Snowfall.txt for the snowfall script.

+In the Python scripts folder the scripts are .py or ibpy.